mitchellh/nixos-config/README.md

 ```
 $ make iso/nixos.iso
 ```

+You can also download ISOs from [Hydra](https://hydra.nixos.org/project/nixos), including aarch64 ISOs.
+I've found that in qemu for example, these ISOs work while my Docker-built one doesn't, and I'm not sure why!

 Create a VMware Fusion VM with the following settings.
 My configurations are made for VMware Fusion exclusively currently and you will have issues